 Confluence vs. SharePoint

 Let’s see the difference between the two in terms of pricing, features, and recommendations.
-But, above all, let’s see – Why is Confluence better than SharePoint? – and more importantly, is it.
+But, above all, let’s see – Why is Confluence better than SharePoint? – and more importantly, is it?

 Differences in features Confluence vs. SharePoint

 As a younger company, Confluence managed to bring to the table more in terms of integration through their Atlassian Marketplace, where you can find an integration literally with Confluence for any tool you’d like.
-Simultaneously, as it is a Microsoft product, SharePoint integrates mostly with products under the same backing.
+Simultaneously, as a Microsoft product, SharePoint integrates mostly with products under the same backing.

 Funny enough, at this point, these two came to the point where you can integrate SharePoint into Confluence and the other way around.
 So now, we find ourselves wondering, can we frankly discuss the competition between the two, or did they decide to bury the hatchet and join forces for a better user experience?!